Master of Arts in Work and Labor Policy

 - Current Issues Facing Labor

-You choose three elective courses (9 credits) to reflect your interests and to reinforce the individual focus of your degree.
+You choose three or four elective courses (9 or 12 credits), depending on your emphasis area, to reflect your interests and to reinforce the individual focus of your degree.
 You are encouraged to use your electives to build a concentration around your final project topic.
 Many students choose to incorporate one of the advanced certificates into their master’s degree as their focus area.

 The final project focuses on a topic of your interest that draws upon your prior course work and allows for a meaningful contribution to your field of study and/or practice.
 The student has the option of doing either a professional project or an academic thesis.